ITECOMMPAY/woocommerce-ecommpay/readme.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 5.6.1

 == Changelog ==
+= 4.1.0 =
+* Added a convenient option to make a repeat payment

 = 4.0.1 =
 * Dev: Code reformatting